-Everything and everyone gets a review.
+From the microcosm that is our car, everything, and everyone, gets a review.
 No topic is safe with us, nothing escapes our hyperactive blabber.

 Inevitably, inappropriate jokes soon become the norm:

 “Can you please turn down the air conditioning?
-It is blasting straight between my legs and I am wearing a skirt.
+It’s blasting straight between my legs and I am wearing a skirt.
 My crotch is officially frozen, 'winter has come'.”

 “Don’t worry.
 With the heat, it will defrost faster than Picard's mini quiches.”